lostintangent/gistpad/README.md

 - `GistPad > Showcase URL` - Specifies the URL to use when displaying the showcase entry.
 This allows teams/classrooms/etc. to create their own showcase and share it amongst themselves.

 - `GistPad > Tracing > Enable Output Channel` - When enabled, creates an Output trace channel at VSCode startup.

+- `GistPad > Auto Sync When Save` - Specifies whether or not to enable the auto sync feature when saving a file.
+Consider disabling this option when VS Code's `files.autoSave` is enabled to prevent frequent syncing operations.
+Defaults to `true`.